-About a month ago, as the hot and muggy late summer days began to slowly cool off, and the leaves were just beginning to shyly show hints of faint red and yellow, the husband and I took an end-of-summer drive to Bourbon Country.
+About a month ago, the husband and I took an end-of-summer drive to Bourbon Country.

 Cooking with Halibut